 “I think we’re a couple of levels above that.”
-Dr. Harris said.
+Dr. Harrison said.
 She didn’t bother to look up from her note taking.

 We established a base camp on the other side of the dune, in a small, wooded glen.
 It had become our vacation spot, away from the lab and main housing we’d set up in giant bubble tents, green houses made from PVC pipe and plastic.
 I don’t know why it hadn’t occurred to me before then.

 “I’ve spent my life studying human civilizations, great cultures, societies rich in art, in history, in values and tradition with intricate belief systems.
 I’ve studied the development of human communication from grunt to cryptography to the possibilities of telepathy.
 Don’t expect me to go along with the idea that we’re parasites, Jilly, because you just realized we’ve introduced plastic to the new planet.”
 Sergio said.

 “Oh, God, think of it.
 Where will they put the first factory?”
 Amy said.
 She was drinking wine from a lamb skin Bota bag, watching the strange sunset, watching the moons of Rionatta in space.

 “That isn’t the plan.”
 Freddie said.
 We all looked at him.
 “Where do you think the waste, the garbage, generated on Rionatta, is going?
 Did you see a landfill?”

 “They’re shipping it back to Earth?”
 Dr. Harrison set her notebook aside.

 “The only part they weren’t certain of was whether we could continue to jump from one universe to another and back again, repeatedly, continuously, without it messing us up.”
 Freddie said.